secml: A Python Library for Secure and Explainable Machine Learning: Software Description

 \secml has a modular architecture oriented to code reuse.
-We have defined abstract interfaces for all components, including loss functions, regularizers, optimizers, classifiers and attacks.
+We have defined abstract interfaces for all components, including loss functions, regularizers, optimizers, classifiers, and attacks.
 By separating the definition of the optimization problem from the algorithm used to solve it, one can easily define novel attacks or classifiers (in terms of constrained optimization problems) and then use different optimizers to obtain a solution.
-This is a great advantage with respect to other libraries like \cleverhans~\citep{papernot18-technical_report} as, e.g., we can switch from white- to black-box attacks by just changing the optimizer (from a gradient-based to a gradient-free solver), without re-defining the entire optimization problem.
+This is a great advantage with respect to other libraries like \cleverhans~\citep{papernot18-technical_report}, \foolbox~\cite{rauber17-arxiv,rauber2017foolboxnative}, and \art~\cite{art18} as, we can switch from white-box to black-box attacks by just changing the optimizer (from a gradient-based to a gradient-free solver), without re-defining the entire optimization problem.

 \secml integrates different components via well-designed wrapper classes.
-We have integrated many attack implementations from \cleverhans, and extended them to also compute the values of the loss function and of the intermediate points optimized during the attack iterations, as well as the number of function and gradient evaluations.
-This is useful to debug and compare different attacks, e.g., by checking their convergence to a local optimum, and properly tune their hyperparameters (e.g., step size and number of iterations). \secml supports DNNs via a dedicated \pytorch wrapper, which can be extended to include other popular deep-learning frameworks, like \tensorflow and \keras.
-This allows us to run attacks that are natively implemented in \cleverhans also against \pytorch models.
+We integrate several attack implementations from \cleverhans and \foolbox, by extending them to also track the values of the loss function and the intermediate points optimized during the attack iterations, as well as the number of function and gradient evaluations.
+This is useful to debug and compare different attacks, e.g., by checking their convergence to a local optimum and properly tuning their hyperparameters (e.g., step size and number of iterations). \secml supports DNNs via a dedicated \pytorch wrapper, which can be extended to include other popular deep-learning frameworks, like \tensorflow and \keras, and it natively supports \sklearn classifiers as well.
+This allows us to run attacks that are implemented in \cleverhans and \foolbox to universally run on both \pytorch and \sklearn models.

+\myparagraph{Main packages.} The library supports different threat models (Fig.~\ref{fig:threat_model}), and it is organized in different packages (Fig.~\ref{fig:lib-architecture}).
+The \adv package implements different adversarial attacks and provides the functionalities to perform security evaluations.
+It includes target and untargeted evasion attacks provided by \cleverhans and \foolbox as well as our implementations of evasion and poisoning attacks~\cite{biggio18}.
+These attacks target the feature space of a model, regardless of its domain of application (e.g. attacking Android malware detection\footnote{\url{https://github.com/pralab/secml/blob/master/tutorials/13-Android-Malware-Detection.ipynb}}).
+Hence, developers can encode ad-hoc manipulations that correspond to perturbations in the input space of a targeted domain (e.g. Windows programs~\citep{demetrio2021secml}), and then use the algorithms included inside \secml to optimize the attack.
+All the included attacks are listed in Fig.~\ref{fig:lib-architecture}.